 Patients can be referred to the lymphoedema clinic at the Hospice by their GP, District Nurse or other healthcare professional.
 At an initial consultation our specially trained staff will undertake an assessment of the patient's condition.
 This assessment will cover the four cornerstones of treatment for lymphoedema:

-Patients will be shown the appropriate exercises and massages techniques which should help reduced/control their lymphoedema.
+Patients will be shown the appropriate exercises and massages techniques which should help to reduce and/or control their lymphoedema.

-If you or someone you know is in need of our services, please speak to your/their healthcare professionals to be referred to the Hospice Lymphoedema Service.
+If you or someone you know is in need of our services, please speak to yours or their healthcare professionals to be referred to the Hospice Lymphoedema Service.